totopi/unit-7-social-media/News Mood/README.md

 1) Only CBS and BBC are positive, most American news outlets are slightly negative overall on twitter.

-2) There are a lot of tweets with 0 sentiment value as well
+2) There are a lot of tweets with 0 sentiment value as well, advertisements and images perhaps?

-3) In general, news tweets seem to have been positive recently.
+3) In general, news tweets tend to be slightly more positive (.16 + .45) .61 > .58 (.12 + .31 + .15).

 ## Dependencies